ahmedelsousi7/voice-agent-v7/README.md

 ---
 # 🏗️🧠🔍📚 Architecture

+    Flow :

     When the user activates the microphone,
-    audio is streamed via LiveKit to the Gemini Live API.
+    audio is streamed via LiveKit to the Gemini
-    Gemini performs real-time speech understanding and turn detection, decides when external knowledge is required, invokes the RAG system to retrieve relevant context, integrates that knowledge into its reasoning, and streams the final response back as audio — without any explicit STT or TTS layers.
+    Live API.
+Gemini performs real-time speech
+    understanding and turn detection, decides when
+    external knowledge is required, invokes the
+    RAG system to retrieve relevant context,
+    integrates that knowledge into its reasoning,
+    and streams the final response back as audio — without any explicit STT or TTS layers.